DevInnovationLab/i-msa-misc/README.md

 ## Organization

 We organize separate workstreams into folders.
-Each folder under `i-msa-misc` should be governed by a well-defined and reproducible development environment.
+Each top-level folder under `i-msa-misc` should be governed by a well-defined and reproducible development environment.
 [Poetry](https://python-poetry.org/) is a helpful tool for package and dependency management when using python.

 ## Contributing